authentical/AESdemo/README.md

 # AESdemo

-Who would gave thought encryption was so complicated?
-This demo is a demo of features that I intend to implement into my MultiChat application.
+This an AES encrypt/decrypt utility class that I intend to implement into my MultiChat application.